Last updated on July 29th, 2020 at 04:00 pm

 Besides being full-bodied and wonderfully complex, this vegan version is so much simpler and less time-heavy than its meaty cousin.
 Traditional Tonkotsu requires the pork bones be cooked for hours and hours and hours; hours you'll never get back.
 I'd rather spare the pig and eat the dang noodles sooner.

-Customise your bowl with any toppings you like but I went for simplicity here.
-Crunchy blanched pak choy, sliced shallots with a kick of pickled ginger and this bowl balances creamy and crunch perfectly.
+You can customise your bowl with any toppings you like but I went for simplicity here.
+Crunchy blanched pak choy, sliced shallots, a little pickled ginger and a little kimchi and this bowl balances creamy and crunch perfectly.

 Vegan or no, it is traditional to eat ramen noodles with a good slurp.
 These lip-smacking vegan ramen noodles are slurp worthy indeed.